189569400/florasat/README.md

 - Add INETv4.3 to the environment by executing setinet.sh passing the absolute path to the INET root directory, eg. `sh setinet.sh $HOME/omnetprojects/inet4.3`

-- Clone `https://github.com/diegomm6/os3` repo where INET is located and checkout to `framework` branch

-- Edit the Makefile in the os3 repo root directory, in line 13 add the correct path for the curl library (eg. `/usr/include/x86_64-linux-gnu/curl`)

-- Clone `https://github.com/diegomm6/leosatellites` repo where INET is located and checkout to `framework` branch

-- Edit the Makefile in the leosatellites repo root directory, in line 13 add the correct path to the curl library and the path to the os3 src directory

-- Clone `https://gitlab.inria.fr/jfraire/florasat.git` repo where INET is located and checkout to `framework` branch
+- Clone `https://gitlab.inria.fr/jfraire/florasat.git` repo where INET is located and checkout to `dev_repomerge` branch

 - Launch OMNeT++ IDE from the terminal with `omnetpp`.
-Add inet4.3, os3, leosatellites and florasat projects to the workspace
+Add inet4.3 and florasat projects to the workspace

-- Go to os3 project Properties, under OMNeT++/Makemake (panel to the left) select Build/Makemake/Options... for src folder (panel to the right), then in Compile include the path to the curl library (eg. `/usr/include/x86_64-linux-gnu/curl`).
-Also in os3 Properties, under Project References select inet4.3

-- Go to leosatellites project Properties, under OMNeT++/Makemake (panel to the left) select Build/Makemake/Options... for src folder (panel to the right), then in Compile include the path to the os3 library (eg. `$HOME/omnetprojects/os3/src`).
-Also in leosatellites Properties, under Project References select inet4.3 and os3

-- Go to florasat project Properties, under OMNET++/Makemake (panel to the left) select Build/Makemake/Options... for src folder (panel to the right), then in Compile include the path to the os3 and leosatellites libraries.
-Also in florasat Properties, under Project References select inet4.3, os3 and leosatellite
+- Go to florasat project Properties under Project References and select inet4.3

-- Finally, Build Project in order: os3, leosatellites, florasat
+- Finally, Build Project florasat

 **IMPORTANT** FLoRaSat will not with OMNeT++5 due to source code path inconsistency with version OMNeT++6